-- a.
-Reference to the specific rule violated
+- Reference to the specific rule violated a.

-- b.
-A factual description of the nature of the violation and how the Child Care Center failed to comply
+- A factual description of the nature of the violation and how the Child Care Center b failed to comply

-- c.
-A date of expected corrections
+- A date of expected corrections C.

 The Child Care Licensing Specialist may increase unscheduled monitor visits where numerous or severe violations of standards are cited.